Doden1963/pear-inspired-noise-experiment/README.md

 - The signal is extremely small before amplification
 - Physical layout significantly affects noise characteristics
 - Shielding and grounding are important for stable measurements

-### Hardware

-- Zener diode noise source
-- Analog amplification (~10,000×)
-- Teensy 4.1 microcontroller (12-bit ADC)

 ### Sampling